Garden Maintenance Tips that Every Gardener Should Follow

 Use the Right Amount of Water

-Underwatering your lawn can lead to dried-out soil, poor root formation, and discolored grass.
+Underwatering your lawn can lead to dried-out soil, poor root formation, and discoloured grass.
 Overwatering is just as bad, as this can cause irreversible mould damage.

 Weeding & Pruning Tips